osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 +++

 In his recently published article *[Bits of History, Words of Advice](https://gbracha.blogspot.com/2020/05/bits-of-history-words-of-advice.html)*, Gilad Bracha tries to answer the question **"Why didn't Smalltalk take over the world?"**.
 In turn, Allen Wirfs-Brock has posted a nice response in his essay *[The Rise and Fall of Comercial Smalltalk](http//www.wirfs-brock.com/allen/posts/914)* complementing Gilad's reflections.

+{{< tweet 1267949466767618048 >}}

 Allen describes the historical context of the *commercial Smalltalk* era (the *[Early History of Smalltalk](http://worrydream.com/EarlyHistoryOfSmalltalk/)* by Alan Kay just finishes when
 Smalltalk-80 is released to the *wild* world) and several reasons why Smalltalk didn't win.

 Leaving the pragmatical reasons aside, I think the deeper explanation is